-Looking at the above table we can see that the majority of students are not considered to be housing insecure (64 students, 73.6%), while the remaining students could be classified as housing insecure based on their indicators (23 students, 26.4%).
+The data indicates that the majority of students are not considered to be housing insecure (64 students, 73.6%), while the remaining students could be classified as housing insecure based on their indicators (23 students, 26.4%).

-Looking at the table above, we can see the majority of student did not experience homelessness in either the past month (109 students, 94.0%) or year (105 students, 90.5%).
-However, we can see around 3x more students did experience homelessness during the past year (11 students, 9.5%) compared to during the past month (7 students, 6.0%).
+The data shows that the majority of students did not experience homelessness in either the past month (109 students, 94.0%) or year (105 students, 90.5%).